 The following Units make up the Criminal Justice Records Bureau:

-This unit is responsible for processing and maintaining all state police investigation, arrest and criminal-related reports.
-All requests for discovery regarding criminal investigations conducted by the Division of State Police are processed by the Criminal Records Unit.
+The Discovery Unit consists of the Criminal Records Squad and the Traffic Records Squad.
+The Criminal Records Squad is responsible for processing and maintaining all state police investigation, arrest and criminal-related reports.
+All requests for discovery regarding criminal investigations conducted by the Division of State Police are processed by the Criminal Records Squad.
+The Traffic Records Squad is responsible for processing and maintaining all State Police motor vehicle (non-toll), drinking driving and boating accident reports.
+All requests for discovery regarding drinking driving investigations conducted by the Division of State Police are processed by the Traffic Records Squad.

 This unit perpetuates state police documents through digitizing and microfilming of records produced throughout the Division.
 The records archive is maintained as per the Department of Treasury, Division of Revenue and Enterprise Services, Records Management Services.
 It also maintains the state police Records Retention Schedule System and legally destroys documents in accordance with policies set forth by the Department of Treasury, Division of Revenue and Enterprise Service, Records Management Service.